 This fear can happen due to fear of failure, audience, high stakes, and being the centre of attention.
 Thus, when faced with a presentation, many people experience the classic fight-or-flight response such as heart palpitations, tremors, sweating, nausea, shortness of breath, dizziness, and resulting presentation problem that makes the "a sad memory" such as:

-• You turn your presentation into a lullaby that makes everyone yawn, roll their eyes, or keep checking their phones to see when you’re done.
+- You turn your presentation into a lullaby that makes everyone yawn, roll their eyes, or keep checking their phones to see when you're done.
+The phrase "Death by PowerPoint” was coined for that reason.

 Common Presentation Mistakes In A Bad Presentation And How To Fix It